-Along the way I met Erik and Bridget, a couple from Amsterdam.
+Along the way I met Erik and Brigitte, a couple from Amsterdam.
 Together, we climbed to Maum and walked the long straight downhill road into Annascaul.
 To our right, a standing stone, Ballintermon, watched over the scene.

 Annascaul has a population of around three-hundred.
 The village is the birthplace of explorer Tom Crean.

 Crean was a member of three major expeditions to Antarctica, during the so-called Heroic Age.
 He participated in Robert Scott’s 1901-04 Discovery Expedition and 1911-13 Terra Nova Expedition.
 During this second expedition, Scott lost the race to the South Pole to Norwegian Roald Amundsen.